-Equality & Diversity
+Equality and Diversity

-Our commitment to Equality, Diversity and Inclusion cannot be separated from our PRIDE values and behaviours, which recognise the important role of our people in providing positive experiences for service users.
+Our commitment to Equality, Diversity and Inclusion can’t be separated from our PRIDE values and behaviours, which recognise the important role of our people in providing positive experiences for service users.

-Gender Pay Gap
+Read our Gender Pay Gap Report.

 Workforce Race Equality Standard

 The Workforce Race Equality Standard (WRES) is the means of helping the NHS as a whole to improve its performance on workforce race equality.
-The WRES has nine indicators which highlight any differences between the experience and treatment of white staff and BAME staff with a view to help organisations close the gaps.
+The WRES has nine indicators which highlight any differences between the experience and treatment of white staff and BAME staff ,with a view to help organisations close the gaps.

-The WRES has clear links with Equality Delivery System EDS2.
+- The WRES has clear links with Equality Delivery System EDS2.

 Workforce Disability Equality Standard